Electron Interactions in Rashba Materials: Ferromagnetism

 \subsection{Mean-field theory}

 We treat the e-e interaction of Eq.~\eqref{Eq:HamInt} in a Hartree-Fock (HF) approximation.
-The Hartree (direct) contribution is not modified by the PSOI\@.
-Indeed, for the Hartree part of Eq.~\eqref{Eq:HamInt} $\bm{p}_1=\bm{p}_2$ and $\bm{p}_1'=\bm{p}_2'$, nullifying the SOI parts of interaction vertexes, $\hat\Gamma$, Eq.~\eqref{Eq:VertexMomentum}, due to the vector products of identical momenta.
+The Hartree (direct) contribution is not modified by the anomalous contributions.
+Indeed, for the Hartree part of Eq.~\eqref{Eq:HamInt} $\bm{p}_1=\bm{p}_2$ and $\bm{p}_1'=\bm{p}_2'$, nullifying the anomalous parts of interaction vertexes, $\hat\Gamma$, Eq.~\eqref{Eq:VertexMomentum}.
 As a result, the Hartree term is compensated by the positive charge of the lattice and is absent in charge neutral systems.
 The Fock (exchange) contribution comes from the ``oyster'' diagram of Fig.~\ref{Fig:Fock}.
 It is given by

 where $\hat{G}_{\bm{p}}$ is the equal-time electron Green function.